Board of Directors Biographies

 He holds a degree in Economics from Harvard University and a MBA in Finance from the Wharton School at the University of Pennsylvania.
 He currently serves on the Board of Directors of Broadway Bank, Luby’s, Inc., and New York REIT.
 He previously served on the Boards of USAA Real Estate Company, Prodigy Communications Corporation and US Global Investors Funds.
 He is the former Chairman of the San Antonio Economic Development Corporation.

-Pamela M. Otto, M.D. is a member of University Health System's Foundation Board of Directors.
-Dr. Otto currently serves as Associate Professor/Director of Imaging and Intervention at The UT Health Science Center at San Antonio and has been the Associate Professor/Medical Director of Radiology at Texas Department of Infectious Diseases and Director of Radiology at University Health System since 2001.
+Pamela M. Otto, M.D. joined the Board in 2006.
+Dr. Otto currently serves as Associate Professor/Director of Imaging and Intervention at The UT Health Science Center at San Antonio and has been the Associate Professor/Medical Director of Radiology at Texas Department of Infectious Diseases and Director of Radiology at University Health since 2001.
 She graduated from the University of Missouri in 1980 with a Bachelor of Science degree in Nursing and in 1988 with her Medical Degree.
 Dr. Otto currently serves on the Board of Directors for Magdalena House, Southern Medical Association Services and the San Antonio Affiliate of the Susan G. Komen Foundation.

 Dr. T. John Parsi, DDS, MBA